wsdm-cup-2017/lettuce/README.md

 ## Caching classifier results

-In order to enable our software to run on a VM machine (TIRA), we cache the results of the above classifiers into one file.
+In order to enable our software to run on a virtual machine ([TIRA](http://www.tira.io/)), we cache the results of the above classifiers into one file.
 The cache file can be generated with the following commands:

 ```bash
 % python cli.py cache_classifier_results --category=pro page_db_pro.db classifier_results_pro.joblib
 % python cli.py cache_classifier_results --category=nat page_db_nat.db classifier_results_nat.joblib
 ```

 ## Training scorer